govindkailas/schedule-vms-with-kubevirt/README.md

 vmpool-nginx-2   1h    Running   True
 ```

-*If you have any questions, suggestions, please open an issue.*
+*If you have any questions or suggestions, please open an issue.*